 If you want to leave behind a death benefit for sure, than permanent coverage is a better choice.
 Permanent insurance is better for covering certain needs like your final expenses or an inheritance.
 In this situation, you’d be better off buying a smaller permanent burial insurance policy than a larger term one.
 Your heirs would be better off receiving some money for sure than to gamble on possibly receiving money from temporary coverage.
 As you can see, each type of policy has its advantages and disadvantages that you have to weigh based on your life insurance needs

 Here are a few examples of what a $250,000 policy would cost for term and universal life insurance.

 |$250,000 Face Amount||10 Year Term||15 Year Term||20 Year Term||Universal Life Policy|

 |Minnesota Life |

-Applying for a Policy When Over 60 Years Old
+Applying For A Policy When Over 60 Years Old

 Insurance companies tend to review your health more as you get older as there is a greater chance that you have medical issues.

-If you can’t qualify for a normal life insurance policy, you still could buy guaranteed coverage life insurance.
+If you don’t qualify for a normal life insurance policy, you still could buy guaranteed coverage life insurance.
 These policies are designed for older Americans that have health issues.
 When you apply for guaranteed coverage, you won’t have to take a medical exam.
 Many policies don’t look at your health history either.